plotly/plotly.github.io/_posts/animations/2017-06-23-create-animations.md

       img: "![Try an Example](../static/images/create-animations/try-an-example.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
 It'll open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"
  - title: Add Your Data to Plotly
    sub-steps:
     - copy: "Head to Plotly’s new online [workspace](https://plot.ly/create) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
     - copy: "For this tutorial, we'll use the gapminder dataset which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/gapminder_unfiltered.csv).
 Simply, copy the URL from Github.
 Now, returning to the workspace select 'IMPORT' and then 'By URL'.
 Here, you just paste the URL from Github."
       img: "![Add Data](../static/images/create-animations/add-data.png)"
  - title: Create Your Chart
    sub-steps:
     - copy: "Now that we have the data added to the grid, we can select our chart type.
 Select GRAPH on the left-hand side, then 'Create'.
-Click 'Chart Type', then choose 'Animation' in the 'FINANCE' column.
+Click 'Chart Type', then choose 'Animation' in the 'FINANCE' column."
       img: "![Chart Type](../static/images/create-animations/chart-type.png)"
     - copy: "Use the X and Y dropdowns to define X and Y variables for the chart.
 For this example, select the ‘gdpPerCap’ to display life expectancy data on the x axis and select ‘lifeExp’ to display population data on the Y axis.
 Next, select a column to animate by.
 For this example, selecting ‘year’ from the ‘Animate By’ dropdown will create and animation that displays how the relationship between life expectancy and GDP Per Captia has varied over time.
 To further the visualization, you can size points relative to data and display additional information on hover.
 For this example, select ‘population’ to size points based off of the population of each country.
 In addition, select ‘country’ in the ‘Hover Text’ dropdown to display the name of the country for each point on hover."
       img: "![Add Trace Values](../static/images/create-animations/add-trace-values.png)"